Java Hosting Entry

 When you see how affordable the private Tomcat container plans from JavaPipe are, the decision which Java Servlet hosting solution to go with should become even easier to make.
-What is it that makes JavaPipe the best partner for your business (even when you need the server to be located in India)?
+What is it that makes JavaPipe the best partner for your business?

 For starters, our fully managed Java hosting packages take care of the technical aspects of running your Java application, such as security, uptime, and bandwidth, while giving you the freedom to control exactly how and when your Java program will run on the dedicated server.